 }

 Floating-point numbers are represented according to the IEEE-754 standard.
-The f32 type is a single-precision float, while f64 has double-precision.
+The f32 type is a single-precision float, and f64 has double precision.

 Numeric Operations

-Rust supports the usual basic mathematic operations you’d expect for all of these number types: addition, subtraction, multiplication, division, and modulo.
-This code shows how you’d use each one in a let statement:
+Rust supports the usual basic mathematic operations you’d expect for all of the number types: addition, subtraction, multiplication, division, and remainder.
+The following code shows how you’d use each one in a let statement:

 Filename: src/main.rs